mutianyou2013/mutianyou2013.github.io/_posts/2020-06-01-Working-Environment.md

 ## How to log onto the ARC computing system

+1.Install VPN

+For users that want to use the ARC system off campus, a VPN is needed.
+Check out how to install and use the software through this website (they provide very detailed instructions and videos): [VT4help](https://vt4help.service-now.com/sp?id=kb_article&sys_id=d5496fca0f8b4200d3254b9ce1050ee5#windowsdownloadninstall).
+All different systems (Linux, MacOS and Windows) are supported.
+Make sure you connect to the VPN before logging onto the computing system when you are off campus.

+2.Mac users login

+Open your terminal software (in launchpad → other).
+Login by ssh commands listed below.
+Our university’s supercomputing system has three available servers: Newriver, Cascades, and Tinkercliffs.
+You can log into any one of them to get access to your data since they are sharing the same storage.

+Newriver: ssh -Y #yourid#@newriver1.arc.vt.edu OR ssh -Y #yourid#@newriver2.arc.vt.edu
+Cascades: ssh -Y #yourid#@cascades1.arc.vt.edu OR ssh -Y #yourid#@cascades2.arc.vt.edu
+Tinkercliffs: ssh -Y #yourid#@tinkercliffs1.arc.vt.edu OR ssh -Y #yourid#@tinkercliffs2.arc.vt.edu

+Then press Enter you will be asked to type in your password which is your VT account password (not your network password).
+Nothing will show up when you type in your password but the system will recognize it, just make sure it’s correct and then press Enter.
+Prepare your phone’s DUO app ready with you since you will need a 2-step authentication.

+Use this format since the 2-step authentication: mypassword,push (See [https://arc.vt.edu/2fa/](https://arc.vt.edu/2fa/)).
+After typing in your password, press Enter and your DUO app will ask you for authorization.

 ## VASP Compilation

 For this instruction, make sure you copy the right files from the right directory. **‘/path/to’** means you have to replace it with the specific path in your own account.